3Blocks-net/docs-pecunity-io/README.md

 Our repositories are readily accessible here:  [Daocean Labs](https://github.com/daocean-labs)

 By delving into this documentation, you will gain a robust understanding of the OctoDeFi ecosystem and its offerings.
-Whether you’re a seasoned crypto enthusiast or a newcomer to the blockchain world, this documentation serves as a valuable resource to navigate the OctoDeFi platform effectively.
+Whether you’re a experienced crypto enthusiast or a newcomer to the blockchain world, this documentation serves as a valuable resource to navigate the OctoDeFi platform effectively.